Linuxbrew/brew/docs/New-Maintainer-Checklist.md

 - Ask them to sign in to [Bintray](https://bintray.com) using their GitHub account and they should auto-sync to [Bintray's Homebrew organisation](https://bintray.com/homebrew/organization/edit/members) as a member so they can publish new bottles
 - Add them to the [Jenkins' GitHub Authorization Settings admin user names](https://jenkins.brew.sh/configureSecurity/) so they can adjust settings and restart jobs
 - Add them to the [Jenkins' GitHub Pull Request Builder admin list](https://jenkins.brew.sh/configure) to enable `@BrewTestBot test this please` for them
-- Invite them to the [`homebrew-dev` private maintainers mailing list](https://groups.google.com/forum/#!managemembers/homebrew-dev/invite)
+- Invite them to the [`homebrew-maintainers` private maintainers mailing list](https://lists.sfconservancy.org/mailman/admin/homebrew-maintainers/members/add)
 - Invite them to the [`machomebrew` private maintainers Slack](https://machomebrew.slack.com/admin/invites)
 - Invite them to the [`homebrew` private maintainers 1Password](https://homebrew.1password.com/signin)
 - Invite them to [Google Analytics](https://analytics.google.com/analytics/web/?authuser=1#management/Settings/a76679469w115400090p120682403/%3Fm.page%3DAccountUsers/)